kaikue/Oceania/README.md

 - Button does not function correctly when run from Game.py
     - problem with global variables- make designated launcher class
 - Structures can only be in one chunk (and overwrite each other all the time)
-- Check for entity collisions in nearby chunks (all loaded?)
-    - Pick up items across chunk border
 - Pause game when opening GUIs
     - Pause game at all
 - Figure out why spawn chunks don't save